hackafterdark/context-sherpa/README.md

 - Due to Windows security restrictions, the `ast-grep.exe` binary cannot be embedded in the main executable
 - You may need to unblock the `ast-grep.exe` file in Windows security settings if it shows security warnings

+**Important macOS Notes:**
+- On macOS, you may need to double-click the Context Sherpa app in Finder first to bypass Gatekeeper security restrictions since the binary is not currently code-signed
+- After the initial launch, the app will run normally in subsequent uses
+- Code signing will be implemented in a future update to eliminate this requirement
+- **Alternative:** If you build from source yourself, you won't encounter this issue since the binary will be recognized as coming from your own machine

 ### Option 2: Build from Source

 You can also build from source, though you'll need to ensure the `ast-grep` binary is available.